Left Hand Path (album): Reception and legacy

 In August 2005, Decibel inducted Left Hand Path into the Decibel Magazine Hall of Fame, naming it the first "proper" Swedish death metal album, with the "buzzsaw" guitar tone being crowned as the legendary "Entombed sound".
+It has been called "the pinnacle of Swedish death metal," and Invisible Oranges hailed the title track as "one of the greatest metal songs ever composed."